tangledhelix/DP_papaoppo/README.md

 ### Things to revisit ###

+Guiguts beta items:
+* [ ] Can footnotes be moved between paragraphs correctly before removing page markers, not leaving useless blanks within paragraphs?
+* [ ] When removing page separators, will it properly handle clearing `/* */` and `/# #/`?
+* [ ] What about others like `/i i/`?
+* [ ] What if there are wrap markers and also hyphenated words to join?

+Book items:
 * [ ] Chapter XVIII section numbering is odd, see forum thread.
+* [ ] p002 and forward, sections i, ii, iii etc are marked up as `/# #/` but really they're hanging-indent section headers?
+Review the structure of the book to determine if these are h3 or what
+* [ ] again on p023, similar i., ii.

 ### Project manager notes ###